zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 71192
 ```

 And that's great, isn't it?
 Yeah?
 Oh, okay, so we're done?
 Yeah, no, that's great, that's really great.
 I'm glad we could come to an understanding.
+No, no, it was no trouble.
+No, I don't think we'll need to do this again, either.
+Learned a lot today.
+Just learning all around.